Rapid Transformational Therapy®

 What is Rapid Transformational Therapy®?

-RTT® was created by Marisa Peer, a therapist and pioneering hypnotherapist trainer.
-RTT® combines elements from a number of different approaches to create a kind of therapy that offers quick results.
+RTT® was created by Marisa Peer, a therapist and hypnotherapist trainer.
+RTT® combines elements from a number of different therapeutic approaches, including hypnosis, to create a solution-focused therapy that aims to help people make changes in a relatively short period of time.

 In this video, hypnotherapist Becca Teers explains what Rapid Transformational Therapy® is and how the approach may benefit you.

-If you feel stuck in patterns you can’t seem to change - despite your best efforts - approaches that focus on the subconscious mind can feel appealing.
-Exploring your options with a qualified hypnotherapist can help you decide whether RTT® feels right for you.
+If you feel stuck in patterns that are difficult to change, speaking with a qualified hypnotherapist can help you decide whether RTT® may be a suitable approach for you.

 You are enough with Marisa Peer